- Learning Centre

 *Note: This summary was prepared based on articles by the National Archives of Australia entitled “Recovering Fire-Damaged Documents”, Polygon Group “Archive Preservation Water and Fire Damage” and by Data Storage Inc. “Fire Damaged Documents: Triage to Recovery”.
 Please consult these articles for more detailed information about recovering documents.

-If you cannot access your office to obtain trust cheques to close your real estate deal, you may either wire funds pursuant to Rule 119.42, or you may withdraw trust funds by way of a bank draft or money order pursuant to Rule 119.46 with prior notice to the Law Society.
-Email the Bank Draft and Money Order Form to Trust Safety and see the Rules of the Law Society of Alberta for further information.
+If you cannot access your office to obtain trust cheques to close your real estate deal, you may either wire funds or use other electronic payment options pursuant to Rule 119.31, or you may withdraw trust funds by way of a bank draft or money order pursuant to Rule 119.32 with prior notice to the Law Society.
+If a trust withdrawal is to be made by bank draft or money order, fill out the Bank Draft and Money Order form and maintain a copy in the clients file.